 - Before the lesson, students work individually on an assessment task that is designed to reveal their current understandings and difficulties.
-You then review/analyze their responses and create questions for students to consider/answer in order to improve their solutions. - After a whole class introduction, students work in partners on a card matching activity. - Students work with a partner in a collaborative discussion tasks.
-Throughout their work, students justify and explain their decisions to their peers. - Toward the end of the lesson there is a whole class discussion. - Students return to their original assessment tasks or a similar task and try to improve their own responses.
+You then review/analyze their responses and create questions for students to consider/answer in order to improve their solutions. - A whole class introduction provides students with guidance on how to engage with the content of the task. - Students work with a partner on a collaborative discussion task.
+Throughout their work, students justify and explain their decisions to their peers. - In a final whole class discussion, students synthesize and reflect on the learning to make connections within the content of the lesson. - Finally, students return to their original assessment tasks or a similar task and try to improve their own responses.

-Materials Required
+Materials Required: